 It’s a tale as old as Music City: the driven country band moves to Nashville with dreams of making it big at radio or on the touring circuit.
-But in the case of James Barker Band, many of the markers of breakout success were already behind them when they arrived in Nashville.
-Indeed, the Ontario-born four-piece has fueled an incredible story over the last six years, largely on their own, from opening for local bands in dive bars to charting multiple No. 1 singles and hundreds of millions of global streams to headlining some of Canada’s largest country music festivals.
+In the case of James Barker Band, many of the markers of breakout success were already behind them when they arrived in Nashville which laid the foundation for their international success today.
+Indeed, the multi-award-winning four-piece has fueled an incredible story over the last six years, largely on their own, from opening for local bands in dive bars to charting multiple No. 1 singles and hundreds of millions of global streams to headlining some of Canada’s largest country music festivals.

-“Our goal has always been to just get better every day,” frontman James Barker says.
-“No matter how much better or comfortable we get, there’s always things we can keep improving, whether it’s singing, writing songs, or connecting with fans.”
+“Our goal has always been to just get better every day,” Barker says.
+“No matter how much we grow or how comfortable we get, there’s always things we can keep improving on, whether it’s singing, writing songs, or connecting with fans.”

 Barker and Stephen, who were both from Woodville, Ontario, went to a summer arts camp together as teenagers.
 While most of the campers were dancers and actors, the two bonded as aspiring musicians and began jamming regularly.
 After placing second at a local battle of the bands competition, they struck up a conversation with the sound engineer of the event, Abram, who invited them to cut a few songs in the studio where he worked.
 Shortly thereafter, the trio invited Abram to join as the band’s acoustic guitarist and background vocalist, with Stephen leading on drums and Barker taking center stage.
 With Martin coming into the fold a year later, in 2015, the quartet began actively self-booking shows across Canada, renovating an old Greyhound into a touring bus and writing songs inspired by their small-town origins.